A quadrilateral is a polygon with four sides.

 An isosceles trapezoid is a trapezoid whose non-parallel sides are congruent.

-Finally, a kite is a quadrilateral with exactly two pairs of adjacent congruent sides.
+A kite is a quadrilateral with exactly two pairs of adjacent congruent sides.
 (This definition excludes rhombi.
 Some textbooks say a kite has at least two pairs of adjacent congruent sides, so a rhombus is a special case of a kite.)

 The following Venn Diagram shows the inclusions and intersections of the various types of quadrilaterals.